by Texas Homesteader ~

 I really enjoy a freshly-picked ripe tomato fresh from the garden, still warm from the sun.
 But RancherMan will only eat them in moderation when they’re served sliced raw.
 Yeah, #idontunderstandeither.

 But I sure won’t allow these precious fruits to go to waste.
-So I have several ways to preserve them:
+So I have several ways to preserve tomatoes:

 But I personally don’t enjoy the thought of firing up that canner during the heat and humidity that defines a typical Texas summer.
 So what’s a country girl to do to easily preserve fresh tomatoes?

-My favorite and easiest way to preserve fresh tomatoes is by freezing.
+My favorite and by far easiest way to preserve fresh tomatoes is by freezing them.
 Heck, then I can use them later in our favorite way – blender salsa!
 It’s a dry salsa mix that I have stored in the pantry.
 Mix it with garden tomatoes and BOOM!
 Salsa!

 Less heat & humidity in the house during the summertime?
 That certainly works for me!